SteeltoeOSS/Samples/MusicStore/README.md

 * Spring Cloud Config Server
 * Spring Cloud Eureka Server
 * MySql Database Server - Default database used by all MusicStore services.
-* Postgres Database Server - Optional - Note you have to specifically build/publish MusicStore services to use Postgres (Details below).
+* Postgres Database Server - Optional on Windows - but required for Linux containers.
-* Redis Cache - Optional, can be used for Session state backing store.
+* Redis Cache - Optional, but only on Windows.
 Note you have to specifically build/publish MusicStoreUI service to use Redis (Details below).

 Note: Redis Cache is required if you want to scale the MusicStoreUI app to multiple instances (e.g. cf scale musicui -i 2+)

 Before pushing the application to CloudFoundry you need to create those services.
 If you plan on using Redis to store Session state, set the environment varialble USE_REDIS_CACHE=true before running these command.

 1. `cf target -o myOrg -s mySpace`
 2. `cd Samples/MusicStore`
 3. Optionally - `SET USE_REDIS_CACHE=true` or `export USE_REDIS_CACHE=true`
 3. `start createCloudFoundryServices.cmd` or `./createCloudFoundryServices.sh`

-Note: If you wish to use Postgres on CloudFoundry for one or more of the MusicStore services, you will have to modify the above script, as it currently creates MySQL services.
+Note: If you wish to use Postgres on CloudFoundry for one or more of the MusicStore services, you will have to provide the `service_name` and `service_plan` as arguments to the above script, as it creates MySQL database services by default.
+For example, if you are using the `EDB Postgres` service broker on Pivotal CloudFoundry, you would specify `./createCloudFoundryServices EDB-Shared-PostgreSQL "Basic PostgreSQL Plan"`.

 This will create all of the services needed by the application.
 Specifically, it creates:
 * mStoreConfig - Spring Cloud Config Server instance